Administrative Law

 Administrative proceedings often connect to broader legal concerns.
 A licensing issue may affect business operations.
 An agency complaint may overlap with employment litigation.
 A zoning matter may impact real estate value or development rights.

-Where appropriate, we coordinate administrative representation with our
+Where appropriate, we coordinate administrative representation with our Business Law, Real Estate, and Civil Litigation practices.

 Frequently Asked Questions

-What is an administrative hearing in Pennsylvania?
+What is an administrative hearing?

-Can I appeal an agency decision?
+Can I appeal an administrative decision?